chyavan-mc/STA-380/Solutions.md

     ## 2017-08-18 -0.002840909  0.0080506424  0.009779951  0.0078273719  0.0076518412
     ## 2017-08-21 -0.002849003  0.0032325157  0.002118644  0.0051776180  0.0047460845

-From the coefficients we can see the difference in each stocks and how they differ from day to day.
+From the coefficients, we can see the difference in each stock and how they differ from day to day.
 We started measuring from 5 years back till today.